DanielDavis5/PackageManager-Virtual/README.md

 All functions use named parameters.
 Parameters who's types end in **?** are optional.

-A parameter named 'verbose' is always optional and has a value 0 or 1 (default=0).
-Commands run with verbose=1 are expected to output additional information to STDOUT.
-It is implied in the definitions below.
+A parameter named _verbose_ is always optional and has a value 0 or 1 (default=0).
+When _verbose_ is **1** commands are expected to output additional information to STDOUT.
+Although omitted, it is implied in the definitions below.

 ### LIST